zouppen/labiuutiset/README.md

 ./news_player.py -f 99.3 -R /PATH/TO/redsea/src/redsea
 ```

-See `./news_player.py` for all options such as gain and PTY.
+See `./news_player.py --help` for all options such as gain and PTY.

 ## License